Feniton railway station: History

 The station was designed by William Tite and was opened by the LSWR on 19 July 1860, along with its Exeter Extension from to Exeter Queen Street.
-It was named Feniton after the nearest village, but less than a year later it was renamed (on 1 July 1861) as Ottery and Sidmouth Road.
-In February 1868 this was changed again to Feniton for Ottery St Mary.
+It was named Feniton after the nearest village, but less than a year later it was renamed (on 1 July 1861) as Ottery Road.
+In February 1868 this was changed again to Ottery St Mary.
 On 6 July 1874 a branch line to was opened and the station changed its name once more to become Sidmouth Junction, a name that it managed to retain for more than 90 years.